-The Environmental Services Index is a rules based, modified equal dollar weighted index intended to give investors a means of tracking the overall performance of the common stocks and depositary receipts of U.S. exchange-listed companies involved in environmental services.
-The Environmental Services Index is designed to measure the performance of widely held, highly capitalized companies engaged in business activities that may benefit from the global increase in demand for consumer waste disposal, removal and storage of industrial by-products, and the management of associated resources.
+The NYSE Arca Environmental Services Index is a rules based, modified equal dollar weighted index intended to give investors a means of tracking the overall performance of the common stocks and depositary receipts of U.S. exchange-listed companies involved in environmental services.
+The NYSE Arca Environmental Services Index is designed to measure the performance of widely held, highly capitalized companies engaged in business activities that may benefit from the global increase in demand for consumer waste disposal, removal and storage of industrial by-products, and the management of associated resources.

-To be eligible for the Environmental Services Index, stocks must have a minimum market capitalization of \$100 million, trading price over three months of greater than \$3.00, and minimum three-month average daily traded value of \$1 million.
-Components will be removed from the Environmental Services Index during the quarterly review if the market capitalization falls below \$75 million or the three-month average daily traded value falls below \$75,000.
+To be eligible for the NYSE Arca Environmental Services Index, stocks must have a minimum market capitalization of \$100 million, trading price over three months of greater than \$3.00, and minimum three-month average daily traded value of \$1 million.
+Components will be removed from the NYSE Arca Environmental Services Index during the quarterly review if the market capitalization falls below \$75 million or the three-month average daily traded value falls below \$750,000.

-The Environmental Services Index is weighted based on the market capitalization of each of the component securities, which are applied in conjunction with the scheduled quarterly adjustments to the Environmental Services Index: (1) the top four components, ranked by market capitalization, are equally weighted to collectively represent 40% of the Environmental Services Index by weight; (2) the bottom five components, ranked by market capitalization, are equally weighted to collectively represent 10% of the Environmental Services Index by weight; and (3) the remaining components are equally weighted to collectively to represent 50% of the Environmental Services Index by weight.
+The NYSE Arca Environmental Services Index is weighted based on the market capitalization of each of the component securities, which are applied in conjunction with the scheduled quarterly adjustments to the NYSE Arca Environmental Services Index: (1) the top four components, ranked by market capitalization, are equally weighted to collectively represent 40% of the NYSE Arca Environmental Services Index by weight; (2) the bottom five components, ranked by market capitalization, are equally weighted to collectively represent 10% of the NYSE Arca Environmental Services Index by weight; (2) the bottom five components, ranked by market capitalization, are equally weighted to collectively represent 10% of the NYSE Arca Environmental Services Index by weight; and (3) the remaining components are equally weighted to collectively to represent 50% of the NYSE Arca Environmental Services Index by weight.

-The Environmental Services Index is reviewed quarterly so that the Environmental Services Index components continue to represent the universe of companies involved in environmental services relating to consumer and industrial waste management.
-ICE Data, as the Environmental Services Index Provider, may at any time change the number of securities comprising the group by adding or deleting one or more securities, or replacing one more securities contained in the group with one or more substitute securities of its choice, if in the discretion of ICE Data such addition, deletion or substitution is necessary or appropriate to maintain the quality and/or character of the Environmental Services Index.
+The NYSE Arca Environmental Services Index is reviewed quarterly so that the NYSE Arca Environmental Services Index components continue to represent the universe of companies involved in environmental services relating to consumer and industrial waste management.
+ICE Data, as the NYSE Arca Environmental Services Index Provider, may at any time change the number of securities comprising the group by adding or deleting one or more securities, or replacing one more securities contained in the group with one or more substitute securities of its choice, if in the discretion of ICE Data such addition, deletion or substitution is necessary or appropriate to maintain the quality and/or character of the NYSE Arca Environmental Services Index.
 Such index constituent changes are reviewed by the ICE Data Governance Committee to ensure that they are made objectively, without bias and in accordance with applicable law and regulation and ICE Data's policies and procedures.
-Changes to the Environmental Services Index components and/or the component share weights typically take effect after the close of trading one business day prior to the last business day of each calendar quarter in connection with the quarterly index rebalance.
-ICE Data may delay or change a scheduled rebalancing or reconstitution of the Environmental Services Index or the implementation of certain rules at its sole discretion.
+Changes to the NYSE Arca Environmental Services Index components and/or the component share weights typically take effect after the close of trading one business day prior to the last business day of each calendar quarter in connection with the quarterly index rebalance.
+ICE Data may delay or change a scheduled rebalancing or reconstitution of the NYSE Arca Environmental Services Index or the implementation of certain rules at its sole discretion.

-MVIS GLOBAL GAMING INDEX
+MVIS® GLOBAL GAMING INDEX